subfuzion/appmesh-blog/colorapp/walkthrough.md

 $ source .env
 ```

-We ran the following scripts in order to provision the resources we need for the application:
+2. Run the following scripts in order to provision the resources we need for the application.

 ```
 $ ./examples/infrastructure/vpc.sh